Detroit Lakes, MN 56501

 Hunters, trappers and wildlife watchers in Becker, Mahnomen and Norman counties benefit from the management, habitat and oversight work of the Minnesota Department of Natural Resources' Detroit Lakes area wildlife staff.

 Area Supervisor Rob Baden, two full-time staff and two seasonal laborers oversee an area that includes 1.4 million acres of public and private land.
-This includes 50 Wildlife Management Areas totaling more than 26,000 acres; two state game refuges; two wildlife sanctuaries; and one waterfowl refuge.
+This includes 53 Wildlife Management Areas totaling more than 28,082 acres; two state game refuges; two wildlife sanctuaries; and one waterfowl refuge.

-Baden and his staff also help coordinate wildlife management on thousands of acres of state forest administered lands, plus collaborative habitat restoration efforts with Ducks Unlimited and the U.S. Fish and Wildlife Service.
+Baden and his staff also help coordinate wildlife management on thousands of acres of state forest administered lands, plus collaborative habitat restoration efforts with conservation groups like the Minnesota Prairie Chicken Society, Pheasants Forever, Ducks Unlimited and the U.S. Fish and Wildlife Service.